samers2002/Apple-Stock-Repository-/README.md

 # Quick Note
-As menitoned earlier this information is for the benefit of the public, feel free to use content here and add and improve on it.
+As menitoned earlier this information is for the benefit of the public, feel free to use the content here.
+The goal of this reposiotry is to educate people about analyzing data themselves.
+Hopefully, this repositroy can benefit people and even build a community.
+While I chose one metric to filter the "Apple CSV", there are multiple different metrics to use when analayzing stocks.

 # Visual Represntations of the Data
 ![Apple Stock Price with Time](https://user-images.githubusercontent.com/118204102/203100055-72488426-5474-4ac5-9e6b-54b0d987939d.jpeg)